Frequently Asked Questions

 Q: I recently received the flu shot.
 Do I need to wait to get my COVID-19 booster?

 A: According to the CDC, you can get a COVID-19 vaccine and other vaccines, including a flu vaccine, at the same visit.
 Experience with other vaccines has shown that the way our bodies develop protection, known as an immune response, and possible side effects after getting vaccinated are generally the same when given alone or with other vaccines.
-Learn more about the timing of other vaccines.

 Q: If I become ill, can I get tested at Marist?